 - Renewable Energy and Efficiency Financing

-We also wrote a blog article with tips for saving energy in your home during the hot summer months and beyond.
+Also check out our tips for saving energy in your home during the hot summer months and beyond.

 emPower Ventura County provides no-cost, on-site, home energy evaluations with an emPower Energy Coach to qualifying local homeowners of single-family detached homes.
 During this one-hour home visit, the Energy Coach will conduct a complete walk-through to help homeowners identify factors in their home affecting health, comfort and energy efficiency.
 The Energy Coach will then help the homeowner prioritize potential projects and connect them to rebates, financing and local contractors. emPower works with the Statewide program Energy Upgrade California to find additional incentives, financing and rebates for energy improvements.
 Find out more by calling (805) 654-3834.